Nybroviken

-Nybroviken (Swedish for "New Bridge Bay") is a small bay in central Stockholm, Sweden.
+Nybroviken (Swedish for "New Bridge Bay") is a bay in central Stockholm, Sweden.

 Nybroviken separates the city district Östermalm from the peninsula Blasieholmen.
 North of the bay is Berzelii Park and Norrmalmstorg.
 To the south Nybroviken connects to the bay Ladugårdslandsviken.
 Facing both these bays are the quays of Strandvägen and Nybrokajen.

 The name stems from the historical bridge Ladugårdslandsbron ("Barn's Land's Bridge"), also known as Nybro, which once stretched across the bay to connect to Nybrogatan.
 Today, Nybroviken is a frequently used departure point for ferries of various sizes bound for Djurgården and the Stockholm Archipelago.

 History

 In the 17th century, Nybroviken was still known as Ladugårdslandsviken, a name derived from Ladugårdslandet, the histocial name of Östermalm, at the time a rural area.
 The bay then was much wider, up to 250 metres, and reached north to present-day Stureplan.
 Two water courses then emptied into the bay: Träskrännilen ("The Swamp Rill"), a strait which connected the bay to the historical lake Träsket ("The Swamp") along the southern part of present-day Birger Jarlsgatan.
 It was seven metres wide and marked the border between the city districts Norrmalm and Östermalm.
 Archaeological excavations in the 20th century unveiled ships and landing bridges under the present streets — today located more than 500 metres (1.600 feet) from the waterfront.
 Both the strait and the lake were made history by land filling around 1880.
 The second water course was the strait Näckströmmen ("The Neck Stream") which separated Blasieholmen (at the time an island) from the mainland north of it.
 In the mid-17th century the strait was 20 metres wide in average and 10 metres at its narrowest.
 The bridge Näckebro stretched across it.
 Within a century it was consumed by land filling.

 Maps from the 18th century name the innermost part of the bay Packartorgsviken or Packartorgssjön ("Packer's Square's Bay/Lake") after the precursor of Norrmalmstorg square.
 Land fillings and garbage gradually transformed it to standing water with the surrounding quays littered with filth.
 A map from 1780 shows a single usable landing bridge remained in the bay at that time.
 In 1816, City Architect Carl Christopher Gjörwell was commissioned to redesign the quays of the bay, plans however only partly completed.
 Packartorgsviken became gradually smaller and swampier, and was colloquially called Katthavet ("The Cat Sea"), with Katt alluding to something small and false (i.e. a water body of insignificant size).